 Many people understand the concept of divorce, but they don’t fully understand what the process entails.
-During the divorce proceedings, you will be discussing a myriad of issues with your spouse and their lawyer.
+During the divorce proceedings, you will be discussing a myriad of issues with your spouse or their lawyer.
 These discussions will outline the privileges of both you and your spouse and give you an idea of what your life will look like once the divorce is finalized.

 It’s important to understand what’s involved in a divorce so that you can mentally and emotionally prepare yourself for the process.

-When you get married, you agree that your assets will become the mutual property of both you and your spouse.
+When you get married, you agree that your assets will become the marital property of both you and your spouse.
 Signing a prenuptial agreement is the only exception.
 Divorce proceedings, therefore, determine how those shared assets should be subsequently divided between you and your spouse.

 Your attorney and your spouse’s attorney will help to divide assets fairly, so you both retain some assets after your divorce.
-Sometimes, this involves selling assets and dividing the profits evenly.
+Sometimes, this involves selling assets and dividing the profits.
 In other situations, this can mean allotting certain assets to one spouse and the rest to the other, provided their combined values are equal.

 This process can be complex because everything is subject to division.
 Sentimental items are not immune, and without proper legal help, you can easily lose things that mean a lot to you.
 The process becomes even more complicated if you and your spouse have significant assets or own a business together.

-Finally, divorce proceedings may involve spousal support negotiations.
+Finally, divorce proceedings may involve spousal support, AKA spousal maintenance, negotiations.
 These usually come into play when one spouse makes significantly more money than the other.
 In these situations, the attorneys will negotiate a sum that the higher-earning spouse will pay to the lower-earning spouse.
 This money helps to bridge the gap between marriage and single life for the lower-earning spouse and ensures that they have what they need to build a new life.
 These rarely last forever; usually, spousal support agreements last for only a few years.